polla-fattah/nnott/tutorial/core-concepts.md

 3. Modify the referenced code and run small experiments to solidify your understanding.

 With these guides, you can build a solid foundation before diving into the larger architectures and experiments.

+### Lab Challenges

+1. **Gradient trace:** Follow the scalar implementation through a single training example (set batch size to 1).
+Write down the value of each neuron’s activation and gradient, then verify they match the equations in the Fundamentals and Loss tutorials.
+2. **Optimizer swap experiment:** Using the Optimizer hub, implement both Adam and SGD+momentum for the same network, run each for 3 epochs, and plot/compare their loss histories.
+Summarize the behavioral differences you observed.